 There are some really great inexpensive options.
 You may even have a small bookshelf you can reallocate to your “school.”
 Many homeschoolers overhaul a dining room or combine a playroom with a schoolroom.
 It does not have to be a large space or very fancy and Instagram-perfect, but a dedicated space to monitor and review things will help everyone.

-Parents’ Job as a Temporary Homeschooler
+Homeschooling How To: Parents’ Jobs as a Homeschooler

 - Be kind and gentle – It is possible maybe even likely that you might lose it.
 Cry, yell, snap at an unsuspecting little person.
 Which might then lead to guilt and more crying.
 You are not alone.
 But, it is really a manifestation of your frustration and anxiety.
 Apologize, reboot, reset.
 Your kids love you.
 They will forgive you.
 It is okay to tell them this is a hard time for everyone.